analytics

 The percentage of users who continue using an app after their initial download, measured at standard intervals like Day 1, Day 7, and Day 30.

-Retention rate measures how many users come back to your app after downloading it.
-It is the most important post-install metric because it directly affects lifetime value, revenue, and app store ranking signals.
+Retention rate measures how many users return to your app after downloading it.
+This is the most important post-install metric because it shapes lifetime value, revenue, and app store ranking signals.

 Standard Retention Intervals